regulardave84/test-cafe-sandbox/README.md

 # How To Run

 Ensure that Node.js (https://nodejs.org/) and npm (https://www.npmjs.com/)
-are installed on your computer and run the following command:
+are installed on your computer and run the following command in the root directory of this project.

+Install Test Cafe:

-npm install -g testcafe
+npm install testcafe

-Install typescript:
+Install Typescript:

-npm install -g typescript
+npm install typescript

 Install the Test Cafe HTML Reporter:

-npm install -g testcafe-reporter-html
+npm install testcafe-reporter-html

 Once Test Cafe is installed run the following command:

-testcafe chrome example.ts
+testcafe chrome

-Tests will now run using Chrome.
+Tests will now run in the Chrome browser.

 # Tests